benmalartre/Jivaro/README.md

 # Jivaro

-this is where i experiment with usd and software devellopment
+This is where i experiment with usd and software devellopment

 ![UI preview of Jivaro](jivaro.png)